benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

   </tbody>
 </table>

 All four variants for Bulk sample product 3 must therefore be inside the one `variants: [...]` array on that product's line.
 Each variant combines one Size value and one Color value; a Variant is not the list of values belonging to a single Option.
 Don't write those four variants as four separate JSONL lines.
 Each line invokes `productVariantsBulkCreate` once for one product, while the nested array creates that product's multiple variants.
+With `assignMediaByPosition: true`, the four variant columns also receive media IDs 0 through 3 from the matching Result row.
 The columns can continue as `variants[3]`, `variants[4]`, and so on, and every product row can contain a different number of variants.
 The sample app doesn't impose an app-specific variant-count cap; Shopify's current mutation and product limits still apply.

 Product and variant file row numbers don't need to align because the sample matches them by handle.
-When a custom variant JSONL already contains `productId`, the app doesn't need product creation Result data and stages that product-oriented variant row directly after validation.
-The normalized file sent to Shopify contains native `productId` and `variants` values without the sample-specific `productHandle` field.
+When a custom variant JSONL already contains `productId` and any required `mediaId` values, the app doesn't need product creation Result data and stages that product-oriented variant row directly after validation.
+The normalized file sent to Shopify contains native `productId` and `variants[].mediaId` values without the sample-specific `productHandle` or `assignMediaByPosition` fields.

 Product and variant creation cannot use one native Shopify JSONL file or one bulk mutation. `productVariantsBulkCreate` requires a product ID that does not exist until `productCreate` has completed, so the two operations must run sequentially.